marcusvss92/void-linux-config/README.md

 - At least 8GB RAM (for pentesting tools)
 - 100GB+ disk space recommended

+## Installation section and steps

+- Prepare filesystems
+- Create a new root and mount filesystems
+- Base installation
+- The XBPS method
+- Configure filesystems
+- Entering the Chroot
+- Installation Configuration
+- Set a Root Password\
+- Installing efibootmgr
+- **OPTIONAL:** LUKS Key Setup

 ## Introduction and Main Features

 In this guide, we gonna install Void Linux step-by-step and cover the following below: